For my quilting students and friends:

 Now you have two practice pieces marked for play…using any quilting method (Feed dogs up, free motion with feed dogs down, and free motion with quilting rulers and a quilting foot).

-This design would make a good table runner or border for a Celtic quilt.
+Celtic Border This design, which we did not discuss in class, would make a good table runner or border for a Celtic quilt.
 I used Lisa Calle rulers to create this design for my quilt Pendragon.
-I found it excellent practice for ruler work, but you might wish to free motion this design also.
+You may be able to use your Bernina ruler set circles if you have those.
+I found it excellent practice for ruler work.
 It prints into three pages for taping together and tracing.

 Meanwhile, here’s a guidesheet for free motion quilting for a 20 x 20 inch quilt sandwich.
 Right click and copy this and paste on a page of your own in Word or a digital design software to print.
 It’s just a guidesheet to use with 1 inch square grid